localvoid/ndx/README.md

-[ndx](http://github.com/localvoid/ndx) is a javascript (TypeScript) document indexing and searching library.
+[ndx](http://github.com/localvoid/ndx) is a lightweight javascript (TypeScript) text indexing and searching library.

 More and more web-applications are starting to work in an offline mode and store data locally, this library solves the problem with efficient searching on a local data without any servers.